psid23/AngularFormValidation/README.md

 Run the below command to open in browser at default SSL URL https://localhost:4200 ng serve --ssl --open

-Current code includes implementation of Req# 1.1 to 1.6
+Current code includes implementation of Req# 1.1 to 1.10

-Req# 1.7 to 1.10 is Work In Progress(WIP :-) )
+Styling, testing and bug fixes pending